Home

 The LZ project received CD-4 approval for completion in August, 2020.

-With its first science run LZ has delivered the world-leading sensitivity in the search for dark matter in form of galactic WIMPs from only 6% of its planned exposure.
-With unprecedented potential for discovery, the LZ experiment is presently accruing science data for a longer exposure that sweeps theoretically very well motivated but completely uncharted electroweak parameter space that could deliver a the world’s first observation of dark matter in the next few years.
+With its first science run in 2021 LZ delivered the world-leading sensitivity in the search for dark matter in form of galactic WIMPs from only 6% of its planned exposure.
+The latest results demonstrate LZ’s unique sensitivity and reach to dark matter physics.
+With unprecedented potential for discovery, the LZ experiment is presently accruing science data towards a total 1,000 live day exposure.
+LZ will sweep theoretically very well motivated but previously inaccessible and completely uncharted electroweak parameter space that could deliver a the world’s first observation of dark matter in the next few years.

 Contacts